Obsessive-compulsive disorder (OCD) can be a nightmare to live with.

 Serenity Centres have some of the best recovery rates in the world, and you can find your nearest centre here or by giving us a call on 0203 151 1280.

-We are also happy to advise you on OCD treatment in London and beyond, OCD the UK, as well as with NHS facilities in your local area and what they can offer you, with no obligations.
+We are also happy to advise you on OCD treatment in London and beyond, OCD in the UK, as well as with NHS facilities in your local area and what they can offer you, with no obligations.
+We also help to treat co-occurring issues and various other process disorders.

 We understand that taking the decision to commit to rehab can be difficult, you can schedule a tour of one your local rehab centers to see the available facilities, resources and environment.
 This can help you with taking the first steps towards your rehabilitation